Amsterdam/signals/docs/application-design.md

 and possibly to message the reporter with their resolution.

 ## About this document
-This document describes some of the reasoning behind the current implementation of SIA and our goals in developing it further.
-We furthermore explain the application structure, describe the conventions to adhere to in developing SIA, provide an overview of our logging and testing setup, and finally we describe the authentication and authorization system.
+This document describes some of the reasoning behind the current implementation of the SIA backend application and foals in developing it further.
+We furthermore explain the application structure, describe the conventions to adhere to, and provide an  overview of our logging and testing setup.
+Finally we describe the authentication and authorization system.

 ## Goals and design principles